Offered as: Bachelor

 Mount Aloysius College offers an affordable and practical first step toward your career as an Occupational Therapy.
-Students will successfully complete the Pre-Occupational Therapy phase at Mount Aloysius College where the end result is a Bachelor Degree in General Science/Pre-Occupational Therapy.
+Students will successfully complete the Pre-Occupational Therapy phase at Mount Aloysius College where the end result is a Bachelor Degree in Interdisciplinary Studies/Pre-Occupational Therapy.
 During the student’s senior year the department chair will prepare the student to make application at the colleges and universities where the student desires to enroll in the professional phase of the program to complete two additional years of study for the Masters Degree in Occupational Therapy.
 The department chair will advise students well by the conclusion of the freshmen year if a student is Occupational Therapy bound.
 The department chair will work with highly successful students to transition at the end of the junior year on a case-by-case basis.

 Colleges and universities where Mount Aloysius College students enroll for the professional phase include: Chatham University, Duquesne University, Misericordia University, Saint Francis University, Thomas Jefferson University, and the University of Pittsburgh, among others

 Occupational Therapists treat injured, ill, or disabled patients through the therapeutic use of everyday activities.
 They help these patients develop, recover and improve the skills needed for daily living and working.
 Occupational Therapists show permanently disabled patients how to use adaptive equipment for assisting in their everyday tasks.
 They can also assist young patients in educational settings by suggesting classroom setups and testing their abilities.

 OT graduates can work in many locations, including:

 Are there job openings?
 How much will I make?